Sahilnainani/Mint_Token/README.md

 ## Execution

 First - clone this project and then open it in any editor.

-Second - open a terminal and type " npm start " to start your project Third - open another terminal and type " npx hardhat node " Fourth - Enter the inputs (name, symbol, decimals, initial Supply) through the browser and click on the Mint Token.
+Second - open a terminal and type " npm start " to start your project.

+Third - open another terminal and type " npx hardhat node ".

+Fourth - Enter the inputs (name, symbol, decimals, initial Supply) through the browser and click on the Mint Token.

 Fifth - Open console to see the details of your token
 ```